 sympa [at] lists [dot] simons [dot] berkeley [dot] edu (body: subscribe%20market2019announcements%40lists.simons.berkeley.edu) (Click here to subscribe to our announcements email list for this program).

-List of participants (including organizers): Itai Ashlagi (Stanford University), Sid Banerjee (Cornell University), Francis Bloch (Paris School of Economics), Simina Brânzei (Purdue University), Caterina Calsamiglia (University of Pompeu Fabra), Gabrielle Demange (Paris School of Economics), Nikhil R. Devanur (Microsoft Research), Federico Echenique (California Institute of Technology), Jugal Garg (University of Illinois at Urbana Champaign), Nicole Immorlica (Microsoft Research), Yash Kanoria (Columbia University), Anna Karlin (University of Washington), Bettina Klaus (University of Lausanne), SangMok Lee (Washington University in St. Louis), Jacob Leshno (University of Chicago), Irene Lo (Stanford University), Vahideh Manshadi (Yale University), Aranyak Mehta (Google), Seffi Naor (Technion – Israel Institute of Technology), Afshin Nikzad (UC Berkeley), Daniela Saban (Stanford University), Philipp Strack (UC Berkeley), Steve Tadelis (UC Berkeley), Alex Teytelboym (Oxford University), Vijay Vazirani (UC Irvine), Adam Wierman (California Institute of Technology), Yi Xin (Caltech), Leeat Yariv (Princeton University)
+List of participants (including organizers): Itai Ashlagi (Stanford University), Sid Banerjee (Cornell University), Francis Bloch (Paris School of Economics), Simina Brânzei (Purdue University), Caterina Calsamiglia (University of Pompeu Fabra), Gabrielle Demange (Paris School of Economics), Nikhil Devanur (Microsoft Research), Federico Echenique (California Institute of Technology), Yuri Faenza (Columbia University), Jugal Garg (University of Illinois at Urbana Champaign), Nicole Immorlica (Microsoft Research), Yash Kanoria (Columbia University), Anna Karlin (University of Washington), Bettina Klaus (University of Lausanne), SangMok Lee (Washington University in St. Louis), Jacob Leshno (University of Chicago), Vahideh Manshadi (Yale University), Nimrod Megiddo (Stanford University), Aranyak Mehta (Google), Seffi Naor (Technion – Israel Institute of Technology), Afshin Nikzad (UC Berkeley), Daniela Saban (Stanford University), Philipp Strack (UC Berkeley), Steven Tadelis (UC Berkeley), Alexander Teytelboym (Oxford University), Vijay Vazirani (UC Irvine), Adam Wierman (California Institute of Technology), Yi Xin (Caltech), Leeat Yariv (Princeton University)

 Nick Arnosti (Columbia University), Laura Doval (Caltech), Kira Goldner (University of Washington), Irene Lo (Stanford University), Tung Mai (UC Irvine)